chris105465/layouts/README.md

-# Free Lioden Layouts
+# Lioden Layouts
-This repository was made for the purpose of storing all of my free stylesheets for use on Lioden.
-All layouts are subject to the rules laid out on [my thread on the site](https://www.lioden.com/topic.php?id=304429491963).
-Due to continuing issues with dropbox, I have decided to move my free work here and store all future layouts on GitHub as well.
+This repository was made for the purpose of storing all of my stylesheets for use on Lioden.
+Anything in the main css folder is one of my free layouts.
+All free layouts are subject to the rules laid out on [my thread on the site](https://www.lioden.com/topic.php?id=304429491963).
+Due to continuing issues with dropbox, I have decided to move my work here and store all future layouts on GitHub as well.

-## Personal Folder Exception
+## Personal and Comms Folder
-I have also included a personal folder for anything to do with my own layouts.
-The location of these may change in the future (such as a separate reository) and are not free for use, so they are not to be edited in the same way as my free layouts.
+These folders are for my personal layouts and my commission work.
+I ask that the layouts in these folders not be edited by anyone but me or used by anyone except the commissioner.